TRaSH-Guides/Guides/includes/french-guide/sonarr-french-anime-info-en.md

     !!! info "Original Scoring"
         Those are the original scoring from the Anime Guide and need to be followed depending what you want to achieve.
 It will unsure that if a VOSTFR or MULTi releases is not found you will still have a good quality releases:

-        - [Default Scoring](/Sonarr/sonarr-setup-quality-profiles-anime/#default-scoring){:target="_blank" rel="noopener noreferrer"}: Default scoring that will insure that you have good English subbed releases at least. *Remember that if you only want subbed releases, this should be your preferred and you should try to set up [Bazarr](/Bazarr/Setup-Guide){:target="_blank" rel="noopener noreferrer"} to get VOSTFR.*
+        - [Default Scoring](/Sonarr/sonarr-setup-quality-profiles-anime/#default-scoring){:target="_blank" rel="noopener noreferrer"}: Default scoring that will insure that you have good English subbed releases at least.
         - [Dual Audio](/Sonarr/sonarr-setup-quality-profiles-anime/#dual-audio-scoring){:target="_blank" rel="noopener noreferrer"}: If you want to have Dual Audio releases (original and English audio) in case Sonarr does not find a VOSTFR or MULTi release.
         - [Uncensored Scoring](/Sonarr/sonarr-setup-quality-profiles-anime/#uncensored-scoring){:target="_blank" rel="noopener noreferrer"}: If you prefer uncensored releases.